Our first wireless QuietComfort headphones

 You wanted wireless QuietComfort headphones.
 So we re-engineered them with Bluetooth® technology and our world-class noise cancellation that makes quiet sound quieter and music sound better.
 So you can just listen.
 With nothing in the way.

-Note: This original version of QC35 headphones does not include the Action button with the Google Assistant as found on the new QC35 headphones II.
+Note: This Refurbished original version of QC35 headphones does not include the Action button as found on the QC35 headphones II.

 It’s magical to the ears.
 But it’s not magic.